kosl/ihipp-examples/docs/week1.md

 **TERMS OF USE**

 **The Jupyter notebooks platform on our server can be used solely for the purpose of this course.
 Any other type of use can result in a connection denial to our server.**

+The notebooks require cross-site cookie tracking to be enabled beacuse course exercise pages are composed from two distinct servers.
+If you experience "Forbidden" or cookie related messages then try different browser or disable cross-site prevention.
+For example, in Safari browser choose Safari > Preferences > Privacy and uncheck "Prevent cross-site tracking".

 ###  E: Hello World!